ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

 ### Locking Allocated Pages

-It's important that we lock all current and future pages of our processes' virtual address space to RAM.
-We can tell the kernel to do this using the `mlockall` sys call:
+It's important that you lock all current and future pages of your processes' virtual address space to RAM. you can tell the kernel to do this using the `mlockall` sys call:

 ```c
 #include <sys/mman.h>